fyrkant/1DV449_mw222rs/assignment2/report.md

 Making requests for files that do not exist are a huge waste of time and should be removed from the application [7] (or fixed by putting in the correct search path).
 Labby Message suffers from this with it having broken links to the materialize CSS and JavaScript in the head of the HTML document.

 ## Reflection
-Reflecting back on this assignment I feel that I have really understood how important it is to **always** have security int he back of your head throughout the whole development process.
+Reflecting back on this assignment I feel that I have really understood how important it is to **always** have security in the back of your head throughout the whole development process.
 There are so many different kinds of attacks that you can become the victim of that it almost feels impossible to cover up for all of it.
 Therefore it’s a wonderful thing that projects like OWASP exist, trying to spread the knowledge of what risks exist and also how to prevent them.

-The same can also be said about web performance - there are so much that can be done to make your web application perform as good as it possibly can.
+The same can be said about web performance - there are so much that can be done to make your web application perform as good as it possibly can.

-Both of these areas - Security and Performance -
+Both of these areas - Security and Performance - are perhaps the two things that I find most challenging with developing web applications.
+It is easy to get caught up in the implementation of new functionality, just diving deep into the coding part of the process and then rush past Security and Performance - putting in some less than ideal solutions just to get things working and then forget to go back and fix these later on when the system is going live.
+This is how I believe that a lot of security holes and performance problems occur - what begins as a temporary solution ends up being the solution used in the end product, leaving faulty security and badly performing components as is.

+Doing this assignment I in a way realized the danger in this, because no matter how good the functionality and design is of your app - if an evil outside actor hacks it and steals your users information your users will most definitely leave and never come back.
+The same goes with the performance, I know this from my own experiences, even if an app or service is functionally good - if the load times are too much to bare I will not use it.

+To sum things up: **make sure to create time for making sure that your application is up to a good Security and performance standard *during* the development**.

+Future you will thank you for it.

 ## References